|What's Bloomfield Road Like?

 Post Code for SAT NAV: FY1 6JJ

-ground is Blackpool South and is around a ten minute
+the ground is Blackpool South and is around a ten

-walk away.
-However fewer trains stop at this station
+minute walk away.
+However fewer trains stop at this

-station is around two miles away and therefore you may
+Blackpool North station is around two miles away and

 Mark Gillatt adds; 'For anyone arriving by train at Blackpool North a cheaper alternative than a taxi may be the number 11 bus from the bus station across the road.
 Buses to Lytham St Annes pass the end of Bloomfield Road and run every eight minutes.
 Fans should alight at the Bridge House pub (okay for a pint) and walk down Lonsdale Road to the ground'.